DEEP-IMPACT-AG/cherry/src/Views/GridComponents/data-grid-components.md

 - `lastXxl` - *boolean* - Define if the element should go last on `xxl` media query.
 Default: `false`.
 - `lastXxxl` - *boolean* - Define if the element should go last on `xxxl` media query.
 Default: `false`.

-# Add Cherry variables
+# Add Cherry's variables
-If you don't have the Cherry variables in the project yet, please add the minimum required for the Grid to work.
+If you don't have the Cherry's variables in the project yet, please add the minimum required for the Grid to work.
 Import the [mixins.css](https://raw.githubusercontent.com/DEEP-IMPACT-AG/cherry/master/src/assets/css/mixins.css) and declare basic variables:
 ```css
 @import './mixins.css';